|Title:||Head Coach/Intercollegiate Athletic Recruiter|

 In college, Myers was a two-time All-Atlantic 10 selection at the University of Massachusetts.
 As a junior Myers was tabbed all-A-10 second team after recording eight goals and a career-high seven assists.
 One year later he was named first-team all-conference and All-New England with a nine-goal, three-assist season.
 In 2001, Myers tallied nine goals and three assists to help the Minutemen win the conference title and reach the second round of the NCAA Tournament.
 Myers—a 2005 graduate with a degree in psychology—is fifth in UMass history with 27 career goals and 16 career assists, and sixth with 70 career points.

-Myers—who owns United States Soccer Federation “A” and “B” licenses—is the director of the Futsal Development Academy.
-He also coaches at the Lower Merion Soccer Club and is the Academy Director for the Philly Futsal Academy.
+Myers—who owns United States Soccer Federation “A” license—is the director of the Futsal Development Academy.
+He also coaches at the Continental Football Club and is the Academy Director for the Philly Futsal Academy.
 Myers lives in Philadelphia with his wife Linsey, and daughter, London.